awsdocs/aws-lambda-developer-guide/doc_source/with-ddb.md

 Lambda polls shards in your DynamoDB stream for records at a base rate of 4 times per second\.
 When records are available, Lambda invokes your function and waits for the result\.
 If processing succeeds, Lambda resumes polling until it receives more records\.

 By default, Lambda invokes your function as soon as records are available in the stream\.
-If the batch it reads from the stream only has one record in it, Lambda only sends one record to the function\.
-To avoid invoking the function with a small number of records, you can tell the event source to buffer records for up to 5 minutes by configuring a *batch window*\.
+If the batch that Lambda reads from the stream only has one record in it, Lambda sends only one record to the function\.
+To avoid invoking the function with a small number of records, you can tell the event source to buffer records for up to five minutes by configuring a *batch window*\.
 Before invoking the function, Lambda continues to read records from the stream until it has gathered a full batch, or until the batch window expires\.

 If your function returns an error, Lambda retries the batch until processing succeeds or the data expires\.
 To avoid stalled shards, you can configure the event source mapping to retry with a smaller batch size, limit the number of retries, or discard records that are too old\.
 To retain discarded events, you can configure the event source mapping to send details about failed batches to an SQS queue or SNS topic\.